RamonaAD/Semester_Project_Group1_Whale_Migration/Readme.md

 1. Shall we analyse step length, travel speed, turning angle, travel direction and behavioural state for all 50 individuals or choose a smaller sample (e.g. 10 individuals)?
 2. Which exclusion criteria should we use for a smaller sample (e.g., tracking duration, year, sex, frequency of satellite tag transmissions, Argos location error etc)?
 3. How should we consider the various classes of Argos location errors?
 LC 3 has an estimated error of 250 m, LC 2 has an estimated error between 250 and 500 m and LC 1 has an estimated error between 500 and 1500 m.
 LC 0 has an open-ended error of 1500 m.
 LC A and B have no accuracy estimation and LC Z is an invalid location.
-4. Should we exclude LC A and B and LC Z from the analysis?
+4. Should we exclude LC A, LC B and LC Z from the analysis?
 5. Is there something we need to consider due to geodesic spatiotemporal space?
 6. Is speed still a legitimate parameter to calculate?
 Whales do not only travel horizontally, but vertically.